fbpx

 Not sure what to do with those leftover kale stems once you’ve eaten the leafy greens?

-How about making this delicious Kale Stem & Basil Pesto?!
+How about making this delicious Kale Stem and Basil Pesto?!
 I’ve been playing around with this recipe for months and think I finally nailed it!
-This pesto is delicious with pasta (big fan of Chickapea Pasta over here), crackers, and on sandwiches.
+This pesto is delicious with pasta, crackers, and on sandwiches.
 Additionally, I will often use this kale stem pesto as a spread on my grilled veggie wraps, along with humus, as the two flavors not only complement each other nicely but are packed with nutrients.

 Kale Health Benefits: